ptahproject/ptah/README.rst

 Authors
 -------

-Ptah is written by Python enthusiasts who do not want to compromise.
+Ptah is written by Python enthusiasts who do not want compromise.